Within There is but One Abode

 Fiesta de la luna by Antonio Villa is a mobile made from wood gathered in the city of Esquel – where the artist grew up – and industrial and craft incense burners made using the macramé technique.
 This piece seeks to eliminate the historic tension between art and craft: techniques and materials that have their own symbolic, spiritual and private value have their power enhanced by a sculptural form in which objects on a domestic scale present a new collection of floating symbols that can be interpreted as house, landscape and body simultaneously.
 The usual purpose of the materials used is to be burned as incense during a mystical ritual, expressing power with their aromas, which lend them an invisible, evocative dimension.

-Antonio Villa is a graduate in Dramaturgy from the Metropolitan School of Dramatic Art, was part of the Artists’ Programme of the Centro de Investigaciones Artísticas (2017) and a Scholarship Holder in Criticism and Curatorship on the Artists’ Programme of the Universidad Torcuato Di Tella (2018).
+Antonio Villa (Santa Cruz, 1988) is a graduate in Dramaturgy from the Metropolitan School of Dramatic Art, was part of the Artists’ Programme of the Centro de Investigaciones Artísticas (2017) and a Scholarship Holder in Criticism and Curatorship on the Artists’ Programme of the Universidad Torcuato Di Tella (2018).
 As an artist and cultural manager, his work crosses contemporary art, writing and theatre.
 He has premiered theatre plays in Argentina and Mexico as both director and playwright.
 He curates the Gallinero collection of contemporary drama for the Rara Avis publishing house.
 As an author, he has published Teatra, in Desde un tacho ediciones, and Paz [Peace], in Libros Drama.
 He is the director and curator of the Constitución gallery, with Martín Fernández.

 Eugenia Calvo at the exhibition Within There Is But One Abode